The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Discussion

-Recently, \citet{Engler22} (TNG50) and \citet{Samuel22} (FIRE-2) found no difference in the satellite quenched fractions of paired and isolated hosts in their simulations.
-Further, \citet{GarrisonKimmel19b} (FIRE-2) found that satellites of isolated Milky Way mass galaxies have nearly identical star formation histories to satellites of Milky Way analogs in Local Group-like pairs.
+Recently, \citet[][TNG50]{Engler23} and \citet[][FIRE-2]{Samuel22} found no difference in the satellite quenched fractions of paired and isolated hosts in their simulations.
+Further, \citet[][FIRE-2]{GarrisonKimmel19b} found that the satellites of isolated Milky Way-mass galaxies have nearly identical SF histories to satellites of Milky Way analogs in Local Group-like pairs.
 However, these results were only considering satellites within 300 kpc of the host.
-In looking further out to 300-1000 kpc, \citet{Engler22} find that paired, Local Group-like hosts exhibit significantly larger quenched fractions than their isolated counterparts.
+In looking further out to 300-1000 kpc, \citet{Engler23} find that paired, Local Group-like hosts exhibit significantly larger quenched fractions than their isolated counterparts.